 We do spend a lot of time talking to HR specialists who are considering this option about how we help them with marketing, but actually although we can give lots of information and support about marketing, obviously the work needs to be there in the first place.

-According to the Department for Business, Energy and Industrial Strategy, at the beginning of last year, more than 99% of private sector businesses in the UK were SMEs.
+According to the Department for Business, Innovation & Skills, at the start of 2019 more than 99% of private sector businesses in the UK were SMEs.
 That’s clearly very high but obviously many of those are tiny one-person businesses who clearly have no need of HR services.

 So let’s disregard those and look at potential clients.
-In fact 60% of private sector employment in the UK in 2017 was in SMEs, and the number of businesses employing staff increased by 3% from 2016.
-The number of potential clients out there for HR consultants wishing to target SMEs is growing.
+In fact 60% of private sector employment in the UK in 2018 was in SMEs, and the number of potential clients out there for HR consultants wishing to target SMEs is growing.

 There could be tons of potential clients out there but if the services we offer aren’t something they’re going to need, that presents a problem.
 In fact the need is certainly not diminishing.
 Employment law still continues to change all the time, either because of new legislation or because of changing case law.
 The GDPR requirement for example applies to all employers in respect of employee personal data.